SFU-CMPT-201/a0-pub/README.md

 background, but the tutorial will probably take less than 3 hours.

 Before you start, please carefully read the entire document.
 Otherwise, you may miss important information that you need to know to get the full credit for this assignment.
+In fact, for ***every assignment***, it is important to read the entire assignment document first, before you start doing anything.

 Here are the steps that you must follow.